SamOBrienOlinger/PP4/README.md

   "square a circle".

  !["cover text with internal link to Join page"](assets/README.md-images/README.md-Join-Cockapoo-Club-Cover-Text.jpg)

+ The CSS code that was particualrly useful for this can be found [HERE](https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode/blob/main/03-creating-the-hero-image/03-hero-image-cover-text/assets/css/style.css) on line 94 to 112:

+  >
+    #cover-text {
+    font-size: 130%;
+    font-family: Oswald, sans-serif;
+    text-transform: uppercase;
+    letter-spacing: 4px;
+    width: 300px;
+    height: 200px;
+    padding-top: 40px;
+    padding-left: 10px;
+    background-color: rgba(241, 109, 107, .7);
+    bottom: 30px;
+    right: 150px;
+    position: absolute;
+    }

+However, I changed many of the fixed units of measurement to dynamic units; made the color consistent with the color scheme across the rest of this project; and had to play around a lot with it's position for multpiple screen sizes and responsiveness.

   - To avoid the 'illusion of completeness' there are images visible above the fold area: